sarisabban/VaxDesign/README.md

 4. Generate a vaccine using the following command:

-`python3 VexDesign.py -p PDBID RCHAIN CHAIN FROM TO SCAFFOLD CHOICE USERNAME`
+`python3 VexDesign.py -p PDBID RCHAIN CHAIN FROM TO SCAFFOLD PROTOCOL USERNAME`

 * PDBID = The protein's [Protein Data Bank](https://www.rcsb.org) identification name
 * RCHAIN = The chain where the receptor resides within the protein .pdb file